awsdocs/amazon-opensearch-service-developer-guide/doc_source/managedomains-snapshots.md

 To enable SSE with S3\-managed keys for the bucket you use as a snapshot repository, add `"server_side_encryption": true` to the `"settings"` block of the PUT request\.
 For more information, see [Protecting data using server\-side encryption with Amazon S3\-managed encryption keys](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingServerSideEncryption.html) in the *Amazon Simple Storage Service User Guide*\.

-Alternatively, you can use AWS KMS keys for server\-side encryption on the S3 bucket you use as a snapshot repository\.
+Alternatively, you can use AWS KMS keys for server\-side encryption on the S3 bucket that you use as a snapshot repository\.
+If you use this approach, make sure to provide `TheSnapshotRole` permission to the AWS KMS key used to encrypt the S3 bucket\.
+For more information, see [Key policies in AWS KMS](https://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html)\.

 #### Migrating data to a different domain<a name="managedomains-snapshot-migrating"></a>